bachdx2812/hugo-blog/content/posts/zalo-auto-chat.md

 Updated: 4pm: My mum clicked on the app request link I sent here before but nothing happened.
 I tried again but still doesnt work.
 Maybe zalo api is not really good..
 I will skip this.
+By the way I still keeping the source code here just in case: https://github.com/bachdx2812/zalo-api

 ## The second function (2018-10-28)
 ### The purpose